climate-ai-book/examples/chapter-02-preprocessing/README.md

-# Chapter 2: Climate Data Challenges and PreprocessingThis folder contains code examples, notebooks, and datasets accompanying Chapter 2 of "AI in Climate Science: Machine Learning for Environmental Modeling and Prediction."Chapter OverviewThis chapter presents comprehensive mathematical frameworks for addressing complex challenges in climate data preprocessing, including:
+# Chapter 2: Climate Data Challenges and Preprocessing - This folder contains code examples, notebooks, and datasets accompanying Chapter 2 of "AI in Climate Science: Machine Learning for Environmental Modeling and Prediction."Chapter OverviewThis chapter presents comprehensive mathematical frameworks for addressing complex challenges in climate data preprocessing, including:
 Information-theoretic foundations for data analysis Stochastic modeling of missing data mechanisms Change-point detection and non-stationarity analysis